-[Session]

-Engine0=Ingest

-Engine1=DetectText
+[Session] Engine0=Ingest Engine1=DetectText 3.
 Create a new configuration section to contain the task settings, and set the following parameters:

-Type The analysis engine to use.
+Туре The analysis engine to use.
 Set this parameter to TextDetection.
 Input (Optional) The track to process.
-If you do not specify an input track,

-Media Server processes the first track of the correct type that is

-DetectionThreshold (Optional) The minimum confidence score required for Media analysis.
+If you do not specify an input track, Media Server processes the first track of the correct type that is produced by the ingest engine.
+DetectionThreshold (Optional) The minimum confidence score required for Media Server to detect text.
+NumParallel (Optional) The maximum number of CPU threads to use for analysis.
 In most cases this specifies the number of video frames to analyze concurrently.
 This parameter has no effect on single images (Media Server always uses a single thread on images).